This is valuable material not just for students of history, but for those seeking useful tools to understand today’s rapidly changing world.

 As might be imagined, what followed was a full court press, prompted by constant policy-maker pressure as well as the personal intervention of Henry Kissinger, who was badly embarrassed by the failure, to develop an organic revolution early warning system capability within the various appendages of United States intelligence.
 We review one such system outlined in the Central Intelligence Agency report “Warnings of Revolution,” dated March 1980 and apply the methodology to present-day Iran.
 We find generally that the methodology’s results are consistent with a finding of probable revolution (as it is defined in the report) in present-day Iran.

-(b) “Warnings of Revolution“, Robert Hopkins, Center for Study of Intelligence, CIA, March 1980 — PDF, 10 pages.
-Page 11 is a graphic of “Compartive Revolutionary Climate — events and their impact” — a do-it-yourself intelligence tool!
+(b) “Warnings of Revolution”, Robert Hopkins, Center for Study of Intelligence, CIA, March 1980.
+Page 8 shows a graphic from “Comparative Revolutionary Climate — events and their impact”.
+It’s known as “Robert’s Rings” — a do-it-yourself intelligence tool!

 “The chart shows the degree to which instability is caused by economic problems, social ferment, government repression, or political intrigue.
 It pinpoints specific events and their impact as revolutionary indicators.
 When two time periods are plotted it becomes immediately evident whether the revolution is more or less imminent and which sector is aggravating the public tranquility the most.”